bjergsen243/nibiru-email-wallet/README.md

   - `Exit Email Wallet.
 Set owner to nibi1tsgl9sr8ayy4s9fdf9mr2ck2tptpjy2shdj7ky...`

 #### Features:
+- ✓ Easy send any tokens to other address via Gmail
 - ✓ No need to install any browser extension or mobile app.
 - ✓ No need to remember any seed phrase or private key.
 - ✓ Operate the wallet by sending human readable emails.